fearlessgeekmedia/weatherfront/README.md

 - Gum
 - Chafa

-## Optional Dependencies
+## Radar Dependencies
-- A terminal that supports images, such as Kitty or Ghostty.
+- A terminal that supports the Kitty Image Protocol, such as Kitty or Ghostty.
-  In terminals that don't support images, the script will display an ANSI-based weather radar.
+  In terminals that don't support images, the radar will not display.

 If you find this script helpful, consider financially supporting it at https://ko-fi.com/fearlessgeekmedia